 Over-the-road truck drivers may find it difficult to maintain a nutritious diet.
 It might be challenging to create healthy meals when you don't have access to fresh supplies and a fully stocked kitchen.
 Because it's quick and easy, many drivers are enticed to stop at a diner or a truck stop.
-The majority of these meal selections, on the other hand, are higher in calories, fat, and they are a bit pricy.
+The majority of these meal selections, on the other hand, are higher in calories, fat, and they are a bit pricey.

 The good news is that you have control over what you put into your body, and you don't need to be a gourmet chef to prepare tasty and nutritious meals while traveling.
 "Small spaces Equals huge flavor!" we like to remark.
 You can still eat well on the road if you plan ahead and make smart decisions.

 You can regulate your food's fat, calorie, and salt levels by preparing your meals.
 Using a 12-volt outlet, specialty gadgets such as portable coolers, lunchbox cookers, or slow cookers can allow you to store and cook meals in the comfort of your cab.
 You can also stock nutritious food items if you have access to an in–truck refrigerator.

 While it may seem more convenient to bring a large bag of chips on a long journey, pre-portioning your food is a better option.
 Bring smaller bags of chips with you.
 This will allow you to avoid mindless snacking and space your snack times.
 Instead of the chips, use baby carrots, celery sticks, or apple slices.

-It's easy to get bored of eating the same thing every day.
+It's easy to get bored with eating the same thing every day.
 Meal prep normally consists of multiple portions of the same meal, but you can add diversity by preparing various dishes with distinct and fascinating flavors.
 In many cases, the same protein can be prepared in a variety of ways, or you can mix and match the protein, grain, and sauce for your meals.

 It's possible that you won't be able to reheat your food while on the road.
 Foods like heavy soups should be packed in a thermos to keep them warm for hours.